 READING, Pa., Nov.
-15, 2018 /PRNewswire/ -- Pennsylvania Electric Company (Penelec), a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is preparing for winter by conducting inspections and equipment maintenance on weather-sensitive equipment across its service area.
+13, 2014 /PRNewswire/ -- In preparation for winter, Pennsylvania Electric Company (Penelec), a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.

-"Conducting winter maintenance procedures for our infrastructure and readying our vehicles for winter operations ensures our crews and system are ready to perform when the weather turns cold and snow begins to fall," said Scott Wyman, regional president of Penelec.
+"Winter maintenance procedures for our infrastructure, combined with fleet maintenance designed to prepare our vehicles for winter weather, make a difference when the weather turns cold," said Scott Wyman, regional president of Penelec.
 "Preparing now for potential severe weather conditions helps enhance the service we provide to our customers."

 Helicopter patrols also are completing inspections on approximately 2,500 miles of FirstEnergy transmission lines located in the Penelec area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
 Any potential reliability issues identified during the inspection may then be addressed.